meatcar/15s/README.md

 fifteenseconds
 ===

-A video chat room where a webcam gets shown to the whole room every 15 seconds at random.
+A video chat room where a user gets shown to the whole room every 15 seconds at random.

 ## Installation